perrutquist/StaticNumbers.jl/README.md

 For brevity, all three types are displayed as `static(X)`, and it is also recommended to create them using this syntax.

-Note: At the moment, the type union is names `Static`, while the function that creates static variables is named `static`.
+Note: At the moment, the type union is named `Static`, while the function that creates static variables is named `static`.

 By default, any operation on a `Static` will result in a non-`Static` type.